rickhekman/rvo-interactief-studieplan/README.md

 # Leertool Interactief Studieplan - RVO academie Faculteit Klimaat & Energie

-This is an interactive infographic created while working for Vorm Vijf.
+This is an interactive infographic created while working for VormVijf.

 ## Infographic website